 Carrots can also be grown in containers, especially baby carrots that do not grow so long.
 They will require good compost and regular watering.

-There are pests to watch for.
-Carrot fly being a common threat, will cause rot.
+Before planning on when to pick carrots, you must watch out for pests.
+Carrot fly is a common threat which will cause rot.
 There is little you can do once your carrots become infected, but you can offer your carrots some protection to help prevent it.

 Some vegetables and flowers help reduce pests and can even enhance flavours.
 You may be interested in our Companion Planting page.